Case: Jackson v. Kennedy

 Case Summary

 This case asked for damages due to the termination of thousands of employees at the Department of Health and Human Services (HHS) and its subcomponents on the basis of incomplete or inaccurate personnel records.
-On June 3, 2025, seven individuals formerly employed by HHS brought a class action in the U.S. District Court for the District of Columbia on behalf of themselves and all others similarly situated.
+On June 3, 2025, seven individuals formerly employed by HHS brought a class action in the U.S. District Court for the District of Columbia on behalf of themselves and all others similarly situated (a class action).
 The plaintiffs sued Robert F. Kennedy Jr. as the Secretary of HHS, HHS, the Office of Management and Budget and its Secretary, Elon Musk, DOGE and its Administrator, the Office of Personnel Management and its Acting Director, the Administration for Children and Families and its Acting Assistant Secretary, the Food and Drug Administration and its Commissioner, and the CDC and its Acting Director.

 Represented by private counsel, the plaintiffs alleged that on April 1, 2025, HHS terminated about 10,000 full-time employees.
 However, the plaintiffs claimed that the terminations were riddled with errors, as HHS used inaccurate performance ratings, competitive areas (an organizational and geographic subdivision in which employees compete with each other for retention), and competitive levels when deciding which employees to terminate.
 The plaintiffs argued that these inaccuracies led to HHS offices, subcomponents, and individuals being targeted by DOGE for elimination because it appeared they were inefficient or unproductive.
 The plaintiffs alleged that since DOGE targeted unproductive employees and offices, inaccurate personnel files gave them a higher chance of being terminated.
 The plaintiffs claimed that these errors were the result of poor record-keeping, the failure of computer systems to communicate between agencies effectively, and the willingness by HHS leaders to make mistakes on the front end that would then be rectified by reinstatement.